 Skip ahead to learn why COVID-19 means we now need to:

 Thanks to reduced capacities, fewer destinations to choose from, and short-staffed tourism operators resulting from a decline in international workers in Australia, we’re now required to book our trips in advance wherever possible to avoid disappointment.
-Yes, it’s now practically impossible to walk into a restaurant and expect to get a seat immediately or turn up on the hour to join a guided tour; bookings are essential.
+Yes, it’s now rather risky to walk into a restaurant and expect to get a seat immediately or turn up on the hour to join a guided tour; bookings are essential.

 It’s smart to book at least three weeks in advance to guarantee your spot and even farther in advance during peak periods such as school holidays.
 Thankfully, many places popular with travellers – such as theme parks, islands, resorts and restaurants - have launched their own apps with bookings capabilities during the coronavirus pandemic, making planning ahead incredibly easy.